The Beatles, 1967

 On that same web page, you will find an explanation of how improvisation differs from role play, a rationale for using improvisation in the classroom, and many helpful teaching tips.

-• Post-Listening Write a summary of the story that the song tells.
+- Writing Write a summary of the story that the song tells.
 This can be an individual, small-group, or whole-group activity.
-For more on the summarizing activity, please see Activity #2: Summarizing.
+If the summary is written as a list of short sentences, it can be used as the basis of a Pair Dictation or Disappearing Text activity.

-• Post-Listening Read a related story.
-The song “She’s Leaving Home” is based on a real-life story that Paul McCartney happened to see in the newspaper, about a 17-year-old girl who had run away from home.
-Students might be interested in reading the stories behind other Beatles songs: the story behind McCartney’s “Let It Be,” or the story behind George Harrison’s “Here Comes the Sun.”
-(Unit 1, True Stories Behind the Songs).
-A thematically related story is “This Is the Place for Me,” about a Ukrainian boy who runs away from home when his parents want to leave the U.S. and return to Ukraine.
-(True Stories 2, Unit 16)
+- Reading The song “She’s Leaving Home” is based on a real-life story that Paul McCartney happened to see in the newspaper, about a 17-year-old girl who had run away from home.
+Students might be interested in reading the true story behind another McCartney song: the story behind McCartney’s “Let It Be.”
+A thematically related story in the True Stories reading series is “This Is the Place for Me,” about a Ukrainian boy who runs away from home when his parents want to leave the U.S. and return to Ukraine.
+(True Stories 2, Unit 16).